LucasPMartins/Tic-tac-toe-in-C/README.md

 ## ❔ About

-The Tic-Tac-Toe game is a classic board game, developed by two students from the Federal University of Uberlândia as a way to solidify their programming knowledge in the C language acquired in the classroom.
+The Tic-Tac-Toe game is a classic board game, this project was developed by two students from the Federal University of Uberlândia as a way to solidify their programming knowledge in the C language acquired in the classroom.

 This project utilizes concepts from the C language, such as: